Bathypterois grallator

-The tripod fish, (also known as the tripod spiderfish), Bathypterois grallator, is a grinner in the family Ipnopidae found at lower latitudes.
-Because of its unique way of "standing" on the seafloor, B. grallator is among one of the most well-known benthic fish, and it is one of the few members of its species to be directly observed and photographed by submersibles.
+The tripod fish (also known as the tripod spiderfish), Bathypterois grallator, is a grinner in the family Ipnopidae found at lower latitudes.
+Because of its unique way of "standing" on the seafloor, B. grallator is one of the best-known benthic fish, and it is one of the few members of its genus to be directly observed and photographed by submersibles.

 Characteristics

 Morphology

 B. grallator is the largest member of its genus, commonly exceeding a standard length of 30 cm and reaching total lengths of up to 43.4 cm.
 It is mostly silver or white in color, with darker coloration around its head and gills and a stripe down each side of its body, mirroring the position of a lateral line.
 Most notably, it has greatly extended fin rays on the lower lobe of its caudal fin and both of its pelvic fins.
 When feeding, it is often seen standing on the seafloor using these extensions, in a distinctive "tripod" configuration that gives the species its name.
 These extensions have been observed to be flexible when swimming but stiff when resting, and it is suggested that fluids are pumped into these fins when the fish is standing to make them more rigid.
 These fin modifications contain no sensory cells and they likely have no further purpose other than supporting the fish as it stands.

 Compared to other members of its genus, B. grallator's pectoral fins are relatively small, and it holds them slightly backwards from its body rather than forward into the current.
 However, its pectoral and caudal fin extensions are very long, reaching up to a meter in length (approximately three times the length of its body).
 B. grallator notably lacks an adipose fin, a feature found in most other bathypterois species.
 It is likely to be slightly negatively buoyant to prevent it from drifting while feeding.